• Skip to main content

 167 days, 335 sessions, or 55 hours of meditation.
 How did that happen?

-Just like many others, I struggled setting up a meditation practice that worked.
+Just like many others, I struggled to set up a meditation practice that worked for me.
 In my humble experience, enthusiasm and willpower are not enough to keep you going over the long haul.

 Here are a few things to help you get started with your meditation practice.
 (Don’t just read about them, do them!)